Codecademy/docs/content/sql/concepts/operators/terms/and/and.md

 ---
 Title: 'AND'
-Description: 'Returns rows from a table based on all conditions evaluating to TRUE.'
+Description: 'Tests if all conditions in a given expression evaluate to TRUE.'
 Subjects:
   - 'Data Science'
 Tags: